cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

 }
 [/block]

----
+***

 # Requests

 Cypress will automatically indicate when an XHR request happens in your application.
-These are logged in the Cypress' Command Log regardless of whether or not you are using stubbing.
-This provides you a visual indicator when a request has happened and when it is finished.
-Additionally, Cypress will take a snapshot of the DOM when the request is made, and another snapshot when the response comes back.
+These are logged in the Command Log regardless of whether or not you are using stubbing.
+This provides you a visual indicator when a request has started and when it is finished.
+Additionally, Cypress will take a snapshot of the DOM when the request is made and another snapshot when the response comes back.

-By default, Cypress is configured to **ignore** requests that are used to fetch static content like `.js` or `.html` files.
-This keeps the Command Log less noisy, and this option can be [configured](https://on.cypress.io/guides/configuration).
+By default, Cypress is configured to *ignore* requests that are used to fetch static content like `.js` or `.html` files.
+This keeps the Command Log less noisy.
+This option can be changed in the [configuration](https://on.cypress.io/guides/configuration).

 Cypress automatically collects the request `headers` and the request `body` and will make this available to you.

+***

 # Responses

-Cypress makes it easy to stub a response and control the body, status, headers, or even delay.
+Cypress makes it easy to stub a response and control the `body`, `status`, `headers`, or even delay.

 To begin stubbing responses you have to do two things.